rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 ???+ example "Number of the Beast is 666 -- William Blake"
     <center>![blake-666](/images/blake-666.jpg)</center>

-The infamous "mark of the beast", *six-hundred and sixty six* refers to a worldly (created) nature.
+The infamous "mark of the beast", *six-hundred and sixty six*, refers to a worldly (created) nature.
 And the prophetic "mark of the beast" on the hand or forehead is a mockery of the divine seal of the Holy Spirit placed upon newly baptized Christians during their [chrismation](https://orthodoxwiki.org/Chrismation).
 It is a mark of the kingdom of man in a kind of *total totalitarianism*, being cut off from God and completely rejecting the kingdom of God (left with a worldly manifestation of hell, literally, hell on earth)